mblayman/mattlayman.com/content/understand-django/2021-09-14-media-files.md

 * Amazon Simple Storage Service (S3)
 * Google Cloud Storage
 * Digital Ocean Spaces
-* Or services you run separately like an SFTP server
+* Services you run separately like an SFTP server

 These services would have additional cost beyond the cost of running your web server